Connect-To-Care/ParfaitClient/README.md

 ## Development strategy
 We use Angular to maintain a clean codebase and because of its extensive library of tools.
 ## Building
-Clone the Github repo and install the Angular CLI using `npm i @angular.cli -g`.
+Clone the Github repo and install the Angular CLI using `npm i @angular/cli -g`.
 You can build the app using `ng build --prod` (production) and host a live development server using `ng serve`
 ## Contributing
 We would love any extra help.
 Most of our priories have been to suit our own needs.
 However, we would be happy to include features that are community contributed.